ethannguyen2k/discord-sound-bot/README.md

 ## Features

 - Automatically joins voice channels when commanded
-- Plays random sound effects at random intervals (30-45 minutes)
+- Plays random sound effects at random intervals (5-8 minutes by default)
+- Customizable timer settings for sound playback
+- Status checking for current timer and connection
 - Easy to configure with your own sound files

 ## Requirements